leonoverweel/bibtex-python-package-citations/README.md

 If this resource was useful to you, please consider checking the following as well:
 * [Dynamically Typed](https://dynamicallytyped.com/): My thoughts and links on productized artificial intelligence, machine learning technology, and the tech/startup industry.
 Delivered to your inbox every second Sunday.
 * [Machine Learning Resources](https://www.notion.so/adab36fecaea4306880898f41dcb9cb3): Machine learning resources featured in the Quick ML Resource Links section of Dynamically Typed.
 Updated with new resources every second Sunday!

+(Random additional tip: to find the documentation PDF of any LaTeX package, go to texdoc.net/pkg/{package-name}.)